ciscoheat/deepstate/README.md

             json: { name: "Meitner", place: "Ljungaverk", year: 1945 }
         });

         // Now you can create actions using the update method.
-It will return a
+It will
-        // new asset of the same type.
+        // return a new asset of the same type.

         // It can be passed a normal value for direct updates.
-        // The default action type is "Class.method" for the caller, so this action
+        // The default action type is "Class.method" for the caller,
-        // will have the type "Main.main":
-        var next = asset.update(asset.state.score, 0);
+        // so this action will have the type "Main.main": var next = asset.update(asset.state.score, 0);

         // A lambda function can also be used for incremental updates. next = next.update(next.state.score, score -> score + 1);

         // Partial objects are also supported.
-        // This update is different from the two above, so the default name "Main.main"
+        // This update is different from the two above, so the default
-        // will clash.
-Add a unique action type as the last argument to fix it. next = next.update(next.state.player, {firstName: "Avery"}, "UpdatePlayer");
+        // name "Main.main" will clash.
+Add a unique action type as the
+        // last argument to fix it.
+        next = next.update(
+            next.state.player, {firstName: "Avery"}, "UpdatePlayer"
+        );

-        // For multiple (atomic) updates in the same action, pass in a map declaration. next = next.update([
+        // For multiple (atomic) updates in the same action, pass in a
+        // map declaration.
+        next = next.update([
             next.state.score => s -> s + 10,
             next.state.player.firstName => "John Foster",